Farmington, La Crosse County, Wisconsin

 Farmington is a town in La Crosse County, Wisconsin, United States.
 The population was 2,061 at the 2010 census, up from 1,733 at the 2000 census.
+By the 2020 census, the population goes further up to 2,140.
 It is part of the La Crosse Metropolitan Statistical Area.
 The unincorporated communities of Burr Oak, Mindoro, and Stevenstown are in the town.

 Geography

 Farmington is along the northern edge of La Crosse County, bordered to the north by Trempealeau, Jackson, and Monroe counties.
 Mindoro, the largest community, is in the center of the town, in the valley of Fleming Creek, also known as Lewis Valley.
 Wisconsin Highway 108 crosses the east-central part of town, leading north 9 mi to Melrose and south the same distance to West Salem.

 According to the United States Census Bureau, the town has a total area of 195.5 sqkm, of which 195.1 sqkm are land and 0.4 sqkm, or 0.22%, is water.
 The Black River, a tributary of the Mississippi River, forms the northwest border of the town, and Fleming Creek, a west-flowing tributary of the Black, drains most of the town's area.